torch/torch7/doc/maths.md

 The last argument, if it is string, represents the number of singular values to be computed. `'S'` stands for *some* and `'A'` stands for *all*.

+Note: Irrespective of the original strides, the returned matrix `U` will be transposed, i.e. with strides `1,n` instead of `n,1`.

 ```lua
 a = torch.Tensor({{8.79,  6.11, -9.15,  9.57, -3.49,  9.84},